-Device data (such as product change notices or manufacturer data) shall be monitored to give warning of device changes that may affect the capability of the device to operate over the wider temperature range as established in 5.2.
+Device data (such as product change notices or manufacturer data) are monitored to give warning of device changes that may affect the capability of the device to operate over the wider temperature range as established in 4.3.
+Significant changes (e.g., die change, die shrink, etc.) are evaluated and if determined to impact the uprating performance, then the entire uprating process is re-evaluated and repeated based upon the changed device.

-The requirement for monitoring component design and component manufacturing process change data is no different than the related requirement in the IEC 62239 ECMP specification.
+The requirement for monitoring the device design and manufacturing process change data is no different than the related requirement in the IEC/TS 62239-1 ECMP specification.